 - $1.3 B Alumni Impact

 - $54.6 M Student Spending Impact

 - $38.3 M Research Spending Impact

 With Houston known as the Energy Capital, it’s fitting that UH has established itself as the Energy University.
 Drawing on a rich array of academic and research resources, UH Energy has positioned itself as a strategic partner to the energy industry by producing specialized personnel, technical leadership, innovative scholars and technological experts from its considerable student ranks.
 Nearly 8,000 students belong to the Energy Coalition, a collection of energy-related organizations on campus while the Energy Advisory Board, made up of C-level executives, keeps the University perfectly aligned with this important industry.
 The results add up to $1.6 billion in income to Greater Houston and $2.2 billion to Texas each year.

 - $13.9 M Long-Run Alumni Impact

 Established in 2018, the College of Medicine was created to allow UH to play a greater role in improving the overall health and health care resources of Greater Houston and Texas.
-In particular, this medical school will help address the state’s critical shortage of primary care physicians as well as providing coverage to underserved communities.
-This study analyzes the projected value impacts the College of Medicine will have from its launch in fiscal year 2019 through its first decade in operation, estimating a $377 million addition to the regional economy by fiscal year 2029 with a $4.13 return for every $1 invested.
+In particular, this medical school addresses the state’s critical shortage of primary care physicians and provides coverage to underserved communities.
+This study analyzed the projected value impacts the College of Medicine will have from its launch in fiscal year 2019 through its first decade in operation, estimating a $377 million addition to the regional economy by fiscal year 2029 with a $4.13 return for every $1 invested.